umd-lib/archelon/docs/ArchelonDevelopmentEnvironment.md

     * Fuseki admin console: <http://localhost:3030/>
     * Fedora repository REST API: <http://localhost:8080/rest/>
     * Fedora repository login/user profile page: <http://localhost:8080/user/>
+4. Log in to http://localhost:8080/rest, and add a "pcdm" container, using the "Create Child Resource" panel in the right sidebar.

 ## Step 2: Create auth tokens for plastron and archelon

 Use the following URLs to generate auth tokens for use with plastron and archelon,